auth0/open-source-template/.github/ISSUE_TEMPLATE.md

 ### Reproduction

 Please note if this issue can be reproduced consistenly or if it is intermittant.
+If your testing configuration differs from the related README or Quickstart [add link], please test against the default setup or indicate the differences here.

 1. [first step]
 2. [second step]